-b) Gedling Access Road b)c) A52 Junction Improvements (between A6200 Derby Road and Bingham);

-- 5. Local and National schemes which will impact on the plan area if implemented include: - a) reopening Ilkeston Station (in Erewash Borough); - b) access to the Rolls Royce site (in Ashfield District) from the A611; - c) A52 Improvements (in Rushcliffe Borough);
+- b) Gedling Access Road; - c) A52 Junction Improvements (between A6200 Derby Road and Bingham). - 5.
+Local and National schemes which will impact on the plan area if implemented include: - a) reopening Ilkeston Station (in Erewash Borough); - b) access to the Rolls Royce site (in Ashfield District) from the A611;

-d)c) Midland Main Line Speed Improvements and Electrification; and d) Hucknall Town Centre Improvement Scheme (Ashfield District);

-High Speed Rail 2e) HS2 hub station at Toton to serve the East Midlands; andf) Extension to NET to serve the new station

-- 6. 6.
-Further transport infrastructure schemes are likely to emerge through Local Transport Plan reviews, preparation of route strategies by the Highways Agency, through Transport Assessments for development sites and part 2 Local Plans.subsequent Development Plan Documents. - 6-7.
+- c) Midland Main Line Speed Improvements and Electrification; - d) Hucknall Town Centre Improvement Scheme (Ashfield District); - e) HS2 hub station at Toton to serve the East Midlands; and - f) Extension to NET to serve the new station. - 6.
+Further transport infrastructure schemes are likely to emerge through Local Transport Plan reviews, preparation of route strategies by the Highways Agency, through Transport Assessments for development sites and part 2 Local Plans. - 7.
 Any development permitted in or adjacent to the proposed strategic location for growth at Toton shall allow for adequate provision for the construction of the HS2 route, the station, vehicle access to it and an extension of the NET route which as a minimum shall be to the station and which shall also allow for its potential future extension to Erewash Borough.

-3.15.1 A sustainable, good quality transport system is essential to support the economic and social wellbeing of the plan area.
-Public transport and highway schemes listed in the policy will be important in providing high quality transport networks required to ensure the successful delivery of the development sites set out in the Policy 2.
-The existing planned public transport and highway improvements listed under points 1-3 and 2 are included in Local Transport Plans and/or Funding Allocations programmes, and are relatively certain.

-3.15.2 Those schemes listed which have no currently available funding some of which nevertheless have been or are included in programmes.
-If funding is secured, it is anticipated that all could be delivered over the Core Strategy period.
+- 3.15.1 A sustainable, good quality transport system is essential to support the economic and social wellbeing of the plan area.
+Public transport and highway schemes listed in the policy will be important in providing high quality transport networks required to ensure the successful delivery of the development sites set out in Policy 2.
+The existing planned public transport and highway improvements listed under part 3 of Policy 15 are included in Local Transport Plans and/or Funding Allocations programmes, and are relatively certain. - 3.15.2 Some of the schemes listed which have no currently available funding nevertheless have been or are included in programmes.
+If funding is secured, it is anticipated that all could be delivered over the plan period.
 The most significant of these is the A453 widening, which has been a longstanding local priority, as it serves as a main access to the conurbation from the M1, and will have significant economic benefits, improving access to the M1 and East Midlands Airport.
 The formal commitment to deliver the scheme was confirmed in April 2012.
 The work to assess and mitigate the full highways implications of development at Toton will be coordinated by the Broxtowe HS2 Working Group when the final quantum and distribution of development within the strategic location for growth at Toton is determined.
-In the unlikely event of the government not proceeding with the HS2 station at Toton, then the development specified under policy 15.6 will not be required but the extension to the tram route into Erewash Borough will remain an ambition of the councils.

-3.15.2a Significant progress has been made in terms of putting together a funding package for the construction of the Gedling Access Road which has an estimated cost of £32.4 million.
+In the unlikely event of the Government not proceeding with the HS2 station at Toton, then the development specified under Policy 15.7 will not be required but a future extension to the tram route into Erewash Borough should not be prejudiced, subject to technical and financial feasibility, and the support of the relevant transport and planning authorities. - 3.15.3 Significant progress has been made in terms of putting together a funding package for the construction of the Gedling Access Road which has an estimated cost of £32.4 million.
 The Local Transport Board and the Homes and Communities Agency have committed some funding and other sources of funding are being pursued.
-A revised planning application for the Gedling Access Road is being prepared and expected to be determined in the summer 2014.
+A revised planning application for the Gedling Access Road is being prepared and expected to be determined in the autumn 2014.
 Subject to funding, construction of the first phase of the Gedling Access Road is expected to commence shortly after this and be substantially completed by April 2015.